-A student must give written authorization to release information when he/she wishes to share it with others.
+A student must give written authorization to release information to third parties.
 The student must specify the information to be released, the purpose of the release, and to whom the information is to be forwarded.

-A student has the right to review his/her own file and as a courtesy to the individual, copies of documents and information obtained will be provided at not cost with limitations.
+A student has the right to review his/her own file and as a courtesy to the individual, copies of documents and information obtained will be provided at no cost with limitations.